Shankjbs571/Shankjbs571/README.md

 I have been building APIs and tools 🚀

-I like to build things with Deep Learning/Machine Learning, Django/flask, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖
+I like to build things with Machine Learning, Django/flask, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖

 I'm currently dedicating a high percentage of my time to ML and my other projects.
 At the same time, I'm also looking for Internship or full-time opportunities .
 If you would like to have my help with your Projects, feel free to **contact me**. 🤓